-3. .1 Client engagement Does your bank have a policy or engagement process with clients and customers 10 in place to encourage sustainable practices?
-X Yes ☐ In progress ☐ No Does your bank have a policy for sectors in which you have identified the highest (potential) negative impacts?
-X Yes ☐ In progress ☐ No Describe how your bank has worked with and/or is planning to work with its clients and customers to encourage sustainable practices and enable sustainable information on relevant policies, actions planned/implemented to support clients' transition, selected indicators on client engagement and impacts achieved.
-This should be based on and in line with the impact analysis, target-setting and action plans put in place by the bank (see P2). for ac jus int upporting our clients through a just transition is a core tenet of our ambition and key to achieving our targets.
-We acknowledge the challenges in striving or a just transition compatible with economic growth and positive social outcomes.
-We engage and providing financing support to clients to enable and coelerate their decarbonisation efforts, whilst helping to mitigate potential impacts to vulnerable individuals and communities to enable them to achieve a st transition.
+3.1 3.1 Client engagement Does your bank have a policy or engagement process with clients and customers 10 in place to encourage sustainable practices?
+X Yes In progress No Does your bank have a policy for sectors in which you have identified the highest (potential) negative impacts?
+X Yes In progress No Describe how your bank has worked with and/or is planning to work with its clients and customers to encourage sustainable practices and enable sustain It should include information on relevant policies, actions planned/implemented to support clients' transition, selected indicators on client engagement and impacts achieved.
+This should be based on and in line with the impact analysis, target-setting and action plans put in place by the bank (see P2).
+Supporting our clients through a just transition is a core tenet of our ambition and key to achieving our targets.
+We acknowledge the challenges in striving for a just transition compatible with economic growth and positive social outcomes.
+We engage and providing financing support to clients to enable and accelerate their decarbonisation efforts, whilst helping to mitigate potential impacts to vulnerable individuals and communities to enable them to achieve a just transition.
 This journey is relevant to a broad swathe of our clients.
-Whether they are large corporates or SMEs, whether they operate in carbontensive industries or are involved in scaling up the new technologies required in a Net Zero future, we will be a partner to them by continuing to innovate our financing solutions and to increase our engagement to serve as catalysts for their transition.
-Ultimately, we will be able to realise our own ecarbonisation ambition when we have impactfully helped our clients to realise theirs.
-CIMB Our Path To Net Zero Whitepaper, page 8 CIMB Sustainability Report 2023, Sustainable and Responsible Finance, pages 85 to 91 ur Sustainable Finance Framework describes the governance, policies and implementation of sustainable finance for our customers.
-We have also set irgets to mobilise sustainable finance to support our clients in their transition, as published in our Sustainability Report 2023.
-15-0
+Whether they are large corporates or SMEs, whether they operate in carbon-intensive industries or are involved in scaling up the new technologies required in a Net Zero future, we will be able to realise our own decarbonisation ambition when we have impactfully helped our clients to realise theirs.
+Our Sustainable Finance Framework describes the governance, policies and implementation of sustainable finance for our customers.
+We have also set targets to mobilise sustainable finance to support our clients in their transition, as published in our Sustainability Report 2023.

-10 A client engagement process is a process of supporting clients towards transitioning their business models in line with sustainability goals by strategically accompanying them through a variety of customer relationship channels.
+- 10 A client engagement process is a process of supporting clients towards transitioning their business models in line with sustainability goals by strategically accompanying them through a variety of customer relationship channels. - 11 Sustainable economic activities promote the transition to a low-carbon, more resource-efficient and sustainable economy.